Dwijen Mukhopadhyay

 Dwijen Mukhopadhyay (12 November 1927 – 24 December 2018) was an Indian composer and singer whose musical career spanned six decades.
 He was a performer of Rabindrasangeet, Bengali basic songs, Bengali and Hindi film songs.
-He recorded more than 1500 songs, of which about 800 are songs of Rabindranath Tagore.
-He also directed music in Bengali feature films and composed music for popular Bengali basic songs.
+He recorded more than 1500 songs, including some 800 songs of Rabindranath Tagore.
+He also composed music for Bengali feature films and for popular Bengali basic songs.

 Early days

 In 1944 Mukhopadhyay made his debut as a professional singer.
 In 1945 he made his first recording of basic Bengali songs from Megaphone Record Company.
 In 1946 he started to act as an artist of All India Radio (AIR) and also started recording with His Master's Voice-Colombia Recording Company.
 In 1956 he entertained the soldiers of the Indian Army with his songs at Ladakh.

 Mukhopadhyay received his training in music from singers of Bengal including Shri Sushanto Lahiri, Pankaj Mullick, Santidev Ghosh, Santosh Sengupta, Anadi Ghosh Dastidar and Niharbindu Sen.